 The MS program in Sustainable Transportation and Logistics is a 30-credit hour program designed to provide ample opportunities for learning state-of-the art knowledge and industry best practices validated with industry interactions.

+Students opting to complete it full-time can finish in 1 to 1.5 years.
+A minimum GPA of 3.0 is required every semester.
 It can also be pursued on a part-time basis to enable those working in industry to benefit from the program.

-A student must maintain a 3.00 overall GPA (rounded to 2 decimal places) to earn a MS degree in transportation and logistics.
+A student must maintain a 3.00 overall GPA or higher to earn a MS degree in transportation and logistics.
 Courses applicable towards a degree must be taken for a letter grade, and the student must have received a grade of A, B, or C. Courses with grades of D or F do not count towards satisfying a student’s degree requirements.